0x6761746F/pdldb/README.md

 # pdldb

 A high-performance analytical data store combining Polars' processing speed with Delta Lake's ACID transactions.
-This lightweight wrapper provides a database-like experience for local data processing.
+This lightweight wrapper provides a database-like experience for local and cloud based data processing.

 ## Overview